Sherborne Abbey: St Julian's Hospice

-The Hospice of St Julian, possibly named after St. Juliana of Norwich, was founded on the east side of The Green in c1405 (along with the 'George Inne').
+The Hospice of St Julian, possibly named after St. Julian of Norwich, was founded on the east side of The Green in c1405 (along with the 'George Inne').
 It was given towards the endowment of the St Johns' Almshouse in 1437 and remains in their ownership today.
 The George Inn was rebuilt in the 16th century, but the hospice and passageway are largely original.
 It is now used as a shop.

 St Johns' Almshouse

 In 1406, William Dodill chartered a new almshouse situated in Hound Street.
 However, by the 1430s larger and better premises were needed, so a new Sherborne almshouse was started by the old trustees of Dodill's almshouse.
 In 1436/7 a Royal charter was issued by King Henry VI to the Foundation, and this became the first fully licensed corporation in Sherborne.

 The site of this new almshouse – St Johns' Almshouse, or fully, "The Hospital of St. John the Baptist and St. John the Evangelist" – is the south west corner of the Abbey Close, probably on the site of an earlier hospital of St Augustine.
 The building was completed in 1448, consisting of a chapel (1442), ante-chapel with a door onto Trendle street, a dining hall, and dormitories above.
 It is the best surviving example of a medieval almshouse in Wessex.
 In 1858 some cottages in the Abbey Close were purchased and demolished so that the premises could be enlarged.
 In 1866 the east wing was built to create additional dormitories and a room with an oriel window called the board-room, together with other improvements.

 In the 15th century, the abbey already had an almshouse situated at Castleton (demolished in the 18th century), so it is likely that this building was for All Hallows Church (c.1360), not the abbey.
 Also, it is unusual for an almshouse to be so close to its respective church, and a possible reason may be that it was symbolic of the parishioners' growing resentment towards the monks for restricting their use of the abbey.
 However, this idea is difficult to substantiate.